operaton/operaton-keycloak/examples/run/README.md

 ## Install the Keycloak Identity Provider Plugin

-In order to install the Keycloak Identity Provider Plugin you have to download the library ``camunda-platform-7-keycloak-run-x.y.z.jar`` and copy it to ``$CAMUNDA_BPM_RUN_ROOT/configuration/userlib``.
+In order to install the Keycloak Identity Provider Plugin you have to download the library ``operaton-keycloak-run-x.y.z.jar`` and copy it to ``$OPERATON_RUN_ROOT/configuration/userlib``.

 Please be aware that you must use the provided ``*-run-x.y.z.jar`` (fat jar, packaged with the "**-run**" extension) including transitive dependencies.
 The additional library is available since version ``2.0.0`` and can be found e.g. on [Maven Central](https://search.maven.org/search?q=g:org.operaton.bpm.extension%20AND%20a:operaton-keycloak-run).